NickoGregory/learning-javascript/README.md

 # learning-javascript

 My journey on how I began learning JavaScript programming language.

+I am so excited to start learning JavaScript!